lucask07/instrbuilder/paper/paper.md

 # Acknowledgements

-We acknowledge laboratory start-up funds from the University of St. Thomas School of Engineering.
+L. Koerner acknowledges laboratory start-up funds from the University of St. Thomas School of Engineering.

 # References